-These heavily veined cobble beach stones came from Presque Isle Park in Marquette, Michigan of Upper Michigan bordering Lake Superior.
-One source I found states it is serpentinized peridotite (serpentinite rock) of the Mona Formation, Archean in age - 2.6 billion years.
+These heavily veined cobble beach stones came from Presque Isle Park in Marquette, Michigan, of Upper Michigan bordering Lake Superior.
+One source I found states it is serpentinized peridotite (serpentinite rock) of the Mona Formation, which is Archean in age, i.e., 2.6 billion years.
 Most locals simply call them Presque Isle Stones.

-Serpentinized is a process whereby rock (usually ultramafic as with peridotite) is changed, with the addition of water, heat and pressure into the crystal structure of the minerals found within the rock.
+Serpentinization is a process whereby rock (usually ultramafic as with peridotite) is changed, with the addition of water, heat, and pressure into the crystal structure of the minerals found within the rock.
 Serpentinization of peridotite into serpentinite (the metamorphic equivalent) is a common example of this process.

-Diabase (Dolerite - Older Term) is a dark rock that may have light colored lath shaped (flat elongated) grains.
-Like basalt, rhyolite and gabbro, diabase is a Michigan volcanic rock, only less commonly found along the shoreline as a beach worn cobbler or boulder stone.
+Diabase ("dolerite" is the older term) is a dark rock that may have light-colored, lath-shaped (flat, elongated) grains.
+Like basalt, rhyolite, and gabbro, diabase is a Michigan volcanic rock, only less commonly found along the shoreline as a beach-worn cobbler or boulder stone.

 It is equivalent to gabbro and basalt in composition, but between them in texture.
-The term “microgabbro” is sometimes used to refer to such rocks, but they cooled closer to earth's surface, hardening much faster, and therefore have far fewer visible crystals than gabbro.
-They are classed as a separate rock because of the peculiar lath shaped crystals of "plagioclase" lime-feldspar minerals (mostly labradorite) in a ground mass of the "pyroxene" mineral, augite.
+The term “microgabbro” is sometimes used to refer to such rocks, but they cooled closer to Earth's surface, hardening much faster, and therefore have far fewer visible crystals than gabbro.
+They are classed as separate rocks because of the peculiar lath-shaped crystals of "plagioclase" lime-feldspar minerals (mostly labradorite) in a groundmass of the "pyroxene" mineral, augite.

-Diabase minerals of lesser importance are magnetite, olivine, ilmenite, hornblende, biotite, chlorite, etc.
+Diabase minerals of lesser importance are magnetite, olivine, ilmenite, hornblende, biotite, and chlorite, among others.

 Note: Specimens with few visible crystals can easily be confused with basalt, and a microscope would be necessary to distinguish the two.